 Historically, for work product we create for and the services provided to our clients, we have generally agreed to indemnify our clients for all expenses and liabilities resulting from infringement of intellectual property rights of third parties based on the deliverables and services that we have performed and provided to our clients.
 In some instances, the amount of these indemnities may be greater than the revenue we receive from the client.
 In addition, as a result of intellectual property litigation, we may be required to stop selling, incorporating or using products that use or incorporate the infringed intellectual property.
 We may be required to obtain a license or pay a royalty to make, sell or use the relevant technology from the owner of the infringed intellectual property.
 Such licenses or royalties may not be available on commercially reasonable terms, or at all.
 We may also be required to redesign our services or change our methodologies so as not to use the infringed intellectual property, which may not be technically or commercially feasible and may cause us to expend significant resources.
-Subject to certain limitations, under our indemnification obligations to our clients, we may also have to provide refunds to our clients to the extent that we must require them to cease using an infringing deliverable if we are unable to provide a work-around or acquire a license to permit use of the infringing deliverable that we had provided to them as part of a service engagement.
+Subject to certain limitations, under our indemnification obligations to our clients, we may also have to provide refunds to our clients to the extent that we must require them to cease using an infringing deliverable that we had provided to them as part of a service engagement.
 If we are obligated to make any such refunds or dedicate time to provide alternatives or acquire a license to the infringing intellectual property, our business and financial condition could be materially adversely affected.